khaeuss808/XAI_FinalProject/README.md

 - Transfer learning from ImageNet provides strong feature extraction I experimented with other models, including developing my own CNN from scratch, but found ResNet50 yielded the strongest performance as it already had robust feature extraction capabilities for things like eyes and noses, whereas my CNN struggled and took much longer to learn these features meaningfully.
 Models like Meta's DeepFace are state of the art in this space, but its architecture is not publicly available, making applying easily interpretable methods like GradCAM difficult.

-Models like **Meta’s DeepFace** may be more advanced, but their closed architectures make them harder to interpret using methods like Grad-CAM.
-ResNet50 strikes a good balance between performance and interpretability.

 ---

 ## 📚 Dataset: RAF-DB (Real-world Affective Faces Database)